SimonJahan/Tableau-Workbook-Extractor/README.md

 8. **Customization**: Suggestions for extending the script's functionality.
 9. **Contributions**: Encouraging contributions and pull requests.
 10. **Authors** and **License**: Credits and licensing information.

-This version is suitable for an international audience and is ready to be published on GitHub.